AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Calibrating Extrusion Multiplier (Flow %)

-Now we are getting more into general tuning territory than information specific to this profile, but I thought this needed sharing.
+Now we are getting more into general tuning territory.

+![](Images/EM.png)

+## Background

 This is a widely misunderstood and debated subject.
 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.

-![](Images/EM.png)

-## Background

 Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
 I find this method not to work very well at all, especially with ABS, presumably due to shrinkage.